Felerius/planck-layout/Readme.md

 Several clusters of movement keys, each in the traditional Vim layout (although the arrow keys are shifted right by one key to be directly under the default home row keys for the right hand).
+Can be accessed using either of the yellow navigation layer keys.
 The arrow keys including control are used to navigate between desktops/fullscreen windows in macOS.
-Also includes media controls (play/pause, previous, next) in a similar layout.
+Also includes media controls (play/pause, previous, next) in a similarly laid out cluster.

 ## Building